Guided by the principles of healing-centered harm reduction we help organizations with heart live into their missions through:

 We take contracts individually and collectively.
 We all work across portfolios but have divided our work into leads for client's convenience.

 Hi, I’m Kate (she/they) and I’ve primarily worked under the broad, red umbrella of sex worker rights.
-This has been rooted in both community organizing and peer-developed programming, and through direct service providers supporting sex workers, and people experiencing trafficking and exploitation in other industries.
+This has been rooted in both community organizing and peer-developed programming, and in direct service providers supporting sex workers, and people experiencing trafficking and exploitation in other industries.
 I’ve been a community organizer with the Sex Workers Outreach Project and Sex Workers Action New York, as well as navigated systems for survivors of violence with Give Way to Freedom.
 This has given me a unique perspective on service provision for people who trade sex, and a deep understanding of many of the barriers faced when trying to access support - both institutional and interpersonal.
 Through this work, I’ve also been able to focus on coalitional advocacy, changing and addressing laws and policies on the city, state and national level, and was the National Policy Advocate at the Sex Workers Project.
 In the last few years, I’ve been working on the federal level and was lucky enough to be a co-founder of Survivors Against SESTA, which culminated planning the country’s first sex worker advocacy day on the Hill, bringing sex workers from around the country to meet with representatives and talk about their experiences.
 I also have degrees from California Polytechnic State University and The New School.

 My speciality area at Reframe is working on policy and advocacy - and especially sharing what I’ve learned with more folks on the ground.
 It can be really challenging to sit in a room as the person without a law degree, but the closest knowledge of the topic at hand.
 I’m most excited when I’m helping people re-contextualize the skills they’ve developed and teaching how to figure out the rest of it to move forward a new campaign or fight a proposed law.